signageos/file/README.md

 function file(filePath: string, options?: Options): Promise<Result>;

 interface Options {
-	mimeType?: boolean; // if set to true, result will contain detected mime-type of file.
+	fileBinPath?: string; // path to file binary to be used instead of default mimeType?: boolean; // if set to true, result will contain detected mime-type of file.
 Default false. separator?: string; // default ':'
 	alternativeSeparators?: string[]; // default [';', '$', '€', '>', '<']